Postpartum depression (also called PPD) is not your fault. It’s a medical condition that needs treatment to get better.

 If you’re taking medicine for PPD:

-- Don’t stop taking any medicines for PPD without your provider’s OK.
+- Don’t start or stop taking any medicines for PPD without your provider’s OK.
 It’s important that you take all your medicine for as long as your provider prescribes it.
 Some medicines used to treat depression have side effects if you stop taking them too soon.
 Follow your provider’s instructions about how to take your medicine.

 - Some people use an herb called St. John’s wort to treat depression.
 We don’t know how safe this herb is for women with PPD.
 More research is needed.
 Until we know more about it, don’t take St. John’s wort for PPD.